ahron-chet/DarkScryC2/Management/README.md

 * **Redis** – Used for background job scheduling with ARQ (`MANAGEMENT_REDIS_*` variables).

 The environment variables required by the service are documented in `doc/settings.md`.
+Default values and descriptions are maintained in `app/core/settings.py`.

 ## Development Notes